Salary: £30,411 - £44,146 (market supplements included)

-From 01 July 2021, our new pay structure will launch increasing the salary banding to £37,024 - £49,339 (market supplements included).
-Further information can be found by visiting our Pay, reward and benefits page.
+From 01 July 2021 our new pay structure will go live increasing the salary to £37,024 - £49,339 (including market supplements).
+Further information can be found by visiting our website.

 Family Support and Protection undertake meaningful, transparent direct work with children and their families ensuring the most positive outcomes and our diverse practice teams work within a positive, nurturing environment where successes are celebrated and individuals within the team are supported to grow and develop.

 There are 5 practice groups working geographically with each managed by a Group Manager.
 They in turn support 4 to 5 practice teams led by Practice Managers.
 We have a Court Progression Officer leading on our improvement plan for our children within the public law outline.
 There is a cohort of approximately 1200 children in Family Support and Protection, from pre-birth to 18 years, and children subject to child protection plans and within the public law outline.
 Some child in need work is undertaken as children step down from child protection planning and transition on to our universal or Early Help service.

 As an experienced Social Worker within Family Support and Protection you will be working to deliver first class support to vulnerable children and families.
 We are looking for emotionally intelligent, organised, resilient individuals who can evidence the value they could add to our team.
 You must have excellent writing and communication skills to produce reports for conference and court purposes.

 - Able to analyse and interpret information and data, prioritise needs and formulate plans for intervention and service provision.

 - Able to work proactively as a member of the team to make accurate assessments of needs and negotiate and implement effective outcomes.

 - Able to work in partnership with carers, colleagues and external agencies to deliver an effective service.